OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

+Structured output alone performs poorly across most models, often due to incorrect calls to the output tool or malformed graphs.
+The addition of corrections does improve performance, but not to the level of retrieval-based methods.

-Across all models, Claude Sonnet 4 achieves the strongest overall results, in the full retrieval and starter set retrieval configuration.
-This confirms its robustness in log-to-\gls{kg} translation.
-Notably, \texttt{Qwen3 Coder 32B} emerges as an impressive open-weights alternative, delivering competitive results despite its lighter footprint.
-These findings suggest that code-oriented models are particularly well suited for OntoLogX, likely due to their stronger handling of structured outputs and symbolic reasoning.
-By contrast, the \texttt{gpt-oss} reasoning models underperform across all metrics.
-Their weaker results suggest that the uniform prompting strategy used in this work is not well aligned with their capabilities, and that they may require alternative prompting or training paradigms.
-This highlights a broader limitation: OntoLogX, as currently designed, benefits most from general-purpose or code-specific models, while reasoning-specialized architectures may demand tailored integration strategies.
+\paragraph{Overall Best Models.} Across all models, \claudesonnet\ achieves the strongest overall results, with the full retrieval and starter set retrieval configurations.
+Notably, \qwencoder\ emerges as an impressive open-weights alternative, delivering competitive results despite its small size.
+These findings suggest that code-oriented models are particularly well-suited for OntoLogX, likely due to their stronger ability to handle structured formats and syntactic constraints.